 Colorado’s community colleges have played a vital role throughout much of the state’s history.
-The diverse programs offered by the Colorado Community College System (CCCS) today are the product of a long tradition of providing accessible, affordable education opportunities to students across the state who seek to improve their lives.
+The diverse programs offered today by the 13 colleges that make up the Colorado Community College System are the product of a long tradition of providing accessible, affordable education opportunities to students across the state who seek to improve their lives.

 1800Education for a Changing EnvironmentPost-secondary education became available in Colorado in the latter half of the 1800s, with a focus on vocational and agricultural studies.
 Interest in vocational programs picked up steam as Colorado’s cities and towns sought to reduce their dependence on the volatile mining industry.